COVID-19 Daily Symptom Monitoring and Checking

 - Gastrointestinal symptoms (nausea, vomiting, diarrhea)

-- Have you, or someone in your household had close, unprotected contact (spent longer than 15 minutes within 6 feet of someone who was sick with a fever and cough) with a suspected or known COVID-19 patient or with someone who has been placed on home quarantine by the Department of Health?
+- Have you, or someone in your household had close, unprotected contact (spent longer than 15 minutes within 6 feet) with a suspected or known COVID-19 patient or with someone who has been placed on home quarantine by the Department of Health?

 If your answer is NO

 to #1, #2, and #3, please exercise the following guidelines:

 - Wash your hands with soap and water or use alcohol sanitizer before starting work and frequently throughout the day,

 - Practice social distancing- sit and/or stand at least 6 feet from other people, do not shake hands or hug people, and do not share food or drinks,

 - Sanitize your work area frequently or at least daily,

 - If you start to feel feverish or have respiratory symptoms, take the appropriate actions to either leave work and contact your healthcare provider immediately,

 - Wear a face covering or mask when around others.